-It is usually caused by your expanding womb and hormones.
+Light stomach pain at the start of pregnancy is usually caused by your expanding womb and hormones.
 It can sometimes feel like a ‘stitch’.
-You may also feel light period-like discomfort at the beginning and end of pregnancy.
+You may also feel light period-like discomfort or cramps at the beginning and end of pregnancy.
 These are nothing to worry about.

-However, if you are having persistent abdominal/stomach pain, it should be checked by a doctor or midwife immediately.
+If you are having persistent abdominal/stomach pain or cramping, it should be checked by a doctor or midwife immediately.

 - severe lower one-sided abdominal pain in early pregnancy (between week 5 and 10) with bleeding or a brown discharge could be the sign of an ectopic pregnancy.
 The pain is sometimes felt in the shoulder.
 Contact your midwife, doctor or hospital A&E immediately.